-In many respects, the X-Men franchise spawned the age of the superhero movie as its release signalled a shift from one-off action movies and 3-4 film franchises to Universes filled with vast arrays of intellectual property that could be auctioned off across a multitude of platforms.
-In the year 2000, when the first X-Men movie was released, developing CGI was able to bring characters to life that had previously been confined to the pages of comic books or the imaginations of Marvel’s readers, and with the recent send-off of perhaps the most beloved of all of these characters – Wolverine – in Logan (2017), now seems like the perfect time to take a look back on the X-Men franchise and reminisce about the 10 movies from 6 different directors across the past 17 years that the partnership between Marvel and 20th Century Fox has brought us.
-That’s why, in this edition of Ranked, each of the franchise’s live-action pictures shall be ranked from worst to best.
+In many respects, the X-Men franchise spawned the age of the superhero movie as its birth signalled a shift from one-off action blockbusters (and a few 3-4 film franchises) to universes filled with vast arrays of intellectual property that could be auctioned off across a multitude of platforms.
+In the year 2000, when the first X-Men movie was released, developing CGI was able to bring characters to life that had previously been confined to the pages of comic books, and with the recent send-off of perhaps the most beloved of all of these characters – Wolverine – in Logan (2017), and Disney’s recent purchase of Fox seeming to indicate a hard reset is on the horizon for the big screen versions our favourite mutant heroes, now seems like the perfect time to take a look back on the X-Men franchise and reminisce over its 11 movies from 7 different directors across the past 19 years.

-10. X-Men Origins: Wolverine (2009)
+11. X-Men Origins: Wolverine (2009)

 Gavin Hood’s 2009 contribution to the X-Men franchise may have done a much better job of presenting Sabretooth as a viable threat than the original movies did (which was cool), but the manner in which the film put across legendary Marvel/X-Men characters Gambit and Deadpool left a lot to be desired and a whole heap of people pissed off.
 Perhaps the most shambolic mistake this movie made was centring the main emotional story arc of Logan/Wolverine around the mythology of Wolves, which are entirely different creatures from Wolverines (which are more like small bears than super aggressive angry Dogs).
 It’s not that this movie didn’t have its moments, but it felt so much like a child’s claymation project – that being a piece of art that took so many forms in the course of its development that the mish-mash quality of the final product just wasn’t up to scratch.
 It was so poorly received critically that Fox cancelled their plans to make the ‘Origins’ spin-off an entire franchise that would explore some of the X-Men’s most beloved characters, and while some of these characters have been explored since, the issues this movie had remain vital to the progression of the long-gestated Gambit standalone.